Duchess Auguste Karoline of Brunswick-Wolfenbüttel: Marriage

 That eventuality was, however, many years in the future, and the birth of a legitimate heir would end Frederick's hopes conclusively.
 Moreover, his uncle the Duke was not disposed to give any member of his family any role in affairs of government.
-Frederick was in Prussian employ as Major-general.
-After the wedding, Augusta followed him to Lüben, a small town in Eastern Prussia, where his regiment was stationed.
+Frederick was in Prussian employ as a major-general.
+After the wedding, Auguste Karoline followed him to Lüben, a small town in Eastern Prussia, where his regiment was stationed.
 At that time, the Empress of Russia, Catherine II, and the Holy Roman Emperor, Joseph II, were forging a new alliance, which would be sealed by a marriage between Elisabeth of Württemberg (younger sister to Frederick), and Francis, son of the Holy Roman Emperor's brother and successor, Leopold II.

 The King of Prussia, Frederick II, was opposed to the alliance, which he accused Frederick of supporting.
 Accordingly, the relations between Frederick and the King soured to the point that Frederick saw himself forced to leave Prussia.
-Prince Frederick resigned in December 1781, sent Augusta and their infant son William back to Brunswick and joined his other sister Maria Feodorovna (now Tsarevna of Russia) and her husband on the Italian leg of their extended tour through Europe.
+Prince Frederick resigned in December 1781, sent Auguste Karoline and their infant son William back to Brunswick and joined his other sister Maria Feodorovna (now Tsarevna of Russia) and her husband on the Italian leg of their extended tour through Europe.
 While in Naples, in February 1782, Frederick received an invitation from the Russian Empress to move to St Petersburg as Lieutenant-general in her army and Governor-General of Eastern Finland, with his seat at Viipuri.
-After spending the summer with Augusta in Montbéliard, his parents' home, they finally arrived in St Petersburg in October 1782, where the Empress had renovated and lavishly furnished a mansion for them.
+After spending the summer with Auguste Karoline in Montbéliard, his parents' home, they finally arrived in St Petersburg in October 1782, where the Empress had renovated and lavishly furnished a mansion for them.